 The District continued to experience significant activity in the area of new building openings, modernization project and IMR project implementation in 2010-2011.
 The most significant of these was the opening of six ASAP I schools.
-These schools, built in the areas of the city with the fastest growing school-age population, provided opportunity for students to have access to schools closer to their homes, reducing the number of students being transported to receiving schools in the 2010-2011 school year.
+These schools, built in the areas of the city with the fastest growing school-age population, provided opportunity for students to have access to schools within their own community.
+This repatriation of students back to their home communities has reduced the number of students being transported to receiving schools in the 2010-2011 school year.
 All six ASAP schools offer high quality regular programming.